mbodenhamer/yatr/README.rst

 			    (implies -v)
       --dump                Dump macro values and exit
       --dump-path           Print yatrfile path and exit
-      --pull                Force download of URL includes and imports, then exit --render              Use macros to render a Jinja2 template file (requires -i and -o)
+      --pull                Download all URL includes and imports, then exit --render              Use macros to render a Jinja2 template file (requires -i and -o)
       --version             Print version info and exit